johannprell/spicy-ramen/README.md

 # spicy-ramen
-Nutritious and spicy serving of A-Frame
+Nutritious and spicy serving of A-Frame :hot_pepper: :ramen: